Resonant-cavity-enhanced photo detector: Quantum efficiency of RCE photo detectors

 This shows that higher quantum efficiency can be achieved for smaller absorption regions.

 The critical design requirements are a very high back mirror reflectivity and a moderate absorption layer thickness.
 At optical frequencies, metal mirrors have low reflectivity (94%) when used on materials like GaAs.
 This makes metal mirrors inefficient for RCE detection.
 Whereas distributed Bragg reflector (DBR) can provide reflectivity near unity and are ideal choice for RCE structures.

-For a R2=0.99 and α=104 cm-1 with a R1=0.2 a η of 0.99 or more can be achievable for d=0.7–0.95 µm.
-Similarly for different values of R1 very high η is possible to achieve.
-However, R1 =0 limits the length of thickness region, d>5 µm can achieve 0.99 η but at the cost of bandwidth.
+For an R1=0.2, R2=0.99, and α=104 cm−1, an η of 0.99 or more can be achievable for d=0.7–0.95 μm.
+Similarly, for different values of R1, very high η is possible to achieve.
+However, R1=0 limits the length of the thickness region. d>5 μm can achieve 0.99 η, but at the cost of bandwidth.

 Detection speed of RCE photodiodes

 The detection speed depends upon the drift velocities of the electrons and holes.
 And between these two holes have slower drift velocity than the electrons.
 The transit time limited bandwidth of conventional p-i-n photodiode is given by:

 However, the quantum efficiency is a function of L as: